Kyriosity/read-write/README+/pencraft/README+/essays/README+/SW_architect-aTake.md

 ⬅️ ... easy to declare but **truly** tough to correspond to.

 **The Phenomenon of software architecture** is a collective rather than personal vision and fusion of the best design, development, and coding from multiple inputs, leaving as few cavities of misconstruing and design anarchy as possible.
+If one can embrace a project, it's not the subject of Architecture.

 ## but hold on...